pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Use a compensation intelligence triad:

 1. **Market Benchmarks:** Radford, Mercer, Levels.fyi, and salary surveys (filtered by geography and company size).
-2. **Internal Equity:** tie ranges to Dynasty capability ladders to preserve fairness between U.S. staff and global leads.
+2. **Internal Equity:** tie ranges to Legacy capability ladders to preserve fairness between U.S. staff and global leads.
 3. **Financial Capacity:** embed compensation models into the Financial Tracker with scenario planning (base + bonus + benefits + taxes).

 For each role, produce a Compensation Capsule containing: